-Uniswap consists of liquidity pools of various pairs that are basically smart contracts on the Ethereum blockchain which enables various functions such as swapping tokens, adding / removing liquidity, etc.
+Uniswap consists of liquidity pools of various pairs which are basically smart contracts on the Ethereum blockchain and other supported chains.

 There is no order book on Uniswap.
 You just need to pick the trading pair and enter the amount of token you’ll swap and then the protocol calculates how much the output will be.

-This happens through liquidity pools that contains reserves of pair tokens and require liquidity providers to add an equal value of each token to the pools for the price to be maintained.
+This happens through liquidity pools that contain reserves of pair tokens, which require liquidity providers to add an equal value of each token to the pools for the price to be maintained.

 The fee is distributed to liquidity providers proportional to their share of the pool.